When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 If you have an Nvidia Graphics Card, this could be the best game recording software for you.

 NVIDIA’s ShadowPlay, now known as NVIDIA Share, offers an easy-to-use interface for gameplay recording and live streaming.
-It allows you to increase your bitrate and resolution, giving you an increase in the quality of your videos.
+It allows you to increase your bitrate and resolution, improving the quality of your videos.

-Compared to most streaming platforms, It has a solid and easy-to-use feature that offers fairly good performance for low- to mid-range computers.
-It has a major advantage as it encodes in the GPU rather than the CPU.
+Compared to most streaming platforms, it has a solid and easy-to-use feature that performs well for low- to mid-range computers.
+Its primary advantage is that it encodes in the GPU rather than the CPU.

-It does not affect CPU performance even while running on a higher frame rate.
-However, it does limit compression, making file size bigger and that would require you to have a higher bandwidth to finish uploads.
+It does not affect CPU performance even when running at a higher frame rate.
+However, it does limit compression, increasing file size, which requires more bandwidth to finish uploads.

-It has an Instant Replay Mode that allows users to save the last 30-minute session by simply hitting the hotkey.
-Nvidia Shadowplay allows you to easily broadcast your games to Twitch, Facebook Live or YouTube Live.
+Instant Replay Mode allows users to save the last 30-minute session by simply hitting the hotkey.
+Nvidia Shadowplay lets you easily broadcast your games to Twitch, Facebook Live or YouTube Live.

-Though, not every game will work with NVIDIA ShadowPlay.
-ShadowPlay only supports games that use Direct3D and not OpenGL.
+However, not every game will work with NVIDIA ShadowPlay.
+ShadowPlay only supports games that use Direct3D, not OpenGL.

-To record OpenGL, go to NVIDIA GeForce Experience > Preferences > ShadowPlay and activate the “Allow Desktop Capture” option.
+To record OpenGL, visit NVIDIA GeForce Experience > Preferences > ShadowPlay and activate the “Allow Desktop Capture” option.

 ShadowPlay will now be able to record your Windows desktop, including any OpenGL games running in a window on your desktop.

-Keep in mind that when game streaming, you need a high-performance CPU.
-It is an advantage for game players because it allows recorder software to work without any interruption and loading issues.
+Keep in mind that you need a high-performance CPU when streaming games.
+This is an advantage for game players because it allows recorder software to work without interruption and loading issues.

 See Also